adamar/Mothership/README.md

  [ ] - Add iterable times to each command for filtering [ ] - Catch crtl-c in client
- [ ] - Remove processes after a variable amount of time
+ [ ] - Remove processes after a variable amount of time [ ] - Move all messages to standard fields